 Why 10,000 Steps

 The goal of 10,000 steps is the recommended daily step target for healthy adults to achieve health benefits.
-With continual advances in technology and workplaces becoming more sedentary it now takes a concerted effort to make active choices.
-Steps can be accumulated during every day activities such as parking further from the entrance to shops, taking stairs instead of escalators, walking while at work and walking to socialise with friends and family.
+With continual advances in technology and our lives becoming more sedentary it now takes a concerted effort to make active choices.
+We can all make the effort to move more in small ways across the day, by parking further from the entrance to shops, taking stairs instead of escalators, standing while at work and walking to socialise with friends and family.

 Activity trackers provide data which enables you to become aware of your physical activity levels, work towards a goal and monitor progress.
 Studies using the 10,000 steps per day goal have shown weight loss, improved glucose tolerance, and reduced blood pressure from increased physical activity toward achieving this goal.
 The following pedometer indices have been developed to provide a guideline on steps and activity levels: